bollu/bollu.github.io/content/blog/announcing-simplexhc.md

 However, this adds a struct indirection as well.
 I'm not sure how much of an impact this would have on compilation, but it just seems hacky.

+###### Problem #2: returning function pointers wrecks inter-procedural optimisation

+Since we have functions that returns function, the chances for optimisation will mostly need inter-procedural optimisation.
+However, LLVM's inter-procedural optimisation story is not so great.
+It heavily relies on inlining, which is problematic if we generate code that looks like this.

 On the other hand, if we reconsider the original solution with a couple of minor changes: